FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Note how the entries list changes.

 While the formulae are approaching what we are looking for, we still do not have MOFs.
-We have enough elements for our skeleton, so let us just add a metal.
+We have enough elements for our skeleton / linkers, so let us just **add a metal**.
 Unfortunately, the NOMAD filters do not know this concept.
 Instead, we will keep the last element a bit more open and just specify the number of elements.
-"Number of" is often abbreviated as **"n_"** in NOMAD.
+**"Number of"** is often abbreviated as **"n_"** in NOMAD.
 Type it into the search bar and select the appropriate filter name.
-We want to constrain the formula, but let us keep room for a wild card, e.g. another metal or ligand.
+We want to constrain the formula, but let us keep room for a wild card, e.g. another metal or ligand constituent.
-If it gives us trouble, we can just tighten the filter.
+If it trouble us down the road, we can just tighten the filter.
-So finish your _simple LTE / GTE query_ with "<=6".
+So finish your _simple LTE / GTE query_ with **"<=6"**.

-This will leave room for systems without any metal atom, i.e. not MOFs.
+The current query will leave room for systems without any metal atom, i.e. not MOFs.
-Recreate the previous query, but hold off on pressing the enter key.
+**Recreate the previous query**, but hold off on pressing the enter key.
-Rather, you should constrain it with a lower limit as well.
+Rather, you should constrain it with a **lower limit** as well.
-You can add one by placing your cursor at the beginning and writing a similar comparison.
+You can add one by placing your **cursor at the beginning** and writing a similar comparison.
-Like this, you have constructed the most complex query, a _sandwiched LTE / GTE_.
+Like this, you have constructed the most complex query in NOMAD, a _sandwiched LTE / GTE_.

-Finally, we are interested in the material in **bulk form**, not any kind of interface.
+Finally, we are interested in the material in **bulk form** specifically, no interfaces of any kind.
 **Use the search bar** to add this restriction.

 !!! success